 I can recall many Oscar moments that struck me as ultra special, or funny, or touching, or something.
 I am going to share a few, and want to hear from you too!

 Hands down the best Oscar experience of my life was in 2004 when Return of the King swept the awards with eleven wins, tying Ben Hur and Titanic for the most won by one movie.
 The accolades heaped upon the brilliant Peter Jackson and his crew was the crowning achievement for The Lord of the Rings trilogy, and was added to the six Oscars won for The Fellowship of the Ring and The Two Towers.
 As deserved as the movies were, the crazy success and Academy crowning was a long-overdue acknowledgement of the fantasy/sci-fi genre.
 About time!
 For me it was a night anticipated with fervor for weeks.
 Throughout the whole show I was on the phone with my sister Janis, fellow LOTR fanatic since our youth, sharing our giddy squees and boundless joy.
 It was the ultimate highlight of several years of Tolkien-geek love!

 Billy Crystal is my personal favorite host of them all.
 His movie montage intros are absolutely hysterical!
 And as a host he was the bomb.
 Runners up are Johnny Carson and Bob Hope.
 Next I would say Steve Martin.
 None of the newer hosts have come close.
-This clip is from the 76th Academy Awards and combines Billy’s creative montage with my favorite movie.

 I loved 74-year-old Jack Palance doing one handed pushups when he won for City Slickers in 1992.
 Billy Crystal had loads of fun with it all through the show, and let’s face it, the old man proved how tough he is!